hasura/graphql-engine/manual/custom-microservices/develop-custom-services/index.rst

 Quickstarts
 -----------

 Hasura provides a very simple and powerful system to develop, deploy and host your custom webapps easily.
-This is facilitated by the [ Hasura Hub ](https://hasura.io/hub), a user contributed repository of working projects that are just one command away from a running app.
+This is facilitated by the `Hasura Hub <https://hasura.io/hub>`_, a user contributed repository of working projects that are just one command away from a running app.

 The Hasura Hub contains several quickstart projects that can be used to bootstrap your new app and quickly get a simple Hello World app up and running on Hasura using your favourite framework.